-Formerly known as Kagyu Drupgyu Chödzong and Kagyu DC and KDC
+Formerly known as Kagyu Drupgyu Chödzong, Kagyu DC and KDC

 Newcomers, Old Timers, All Are Welcome